imrehorvath/avrdis/README.md

     .dw 0x0908
 ```

-Notice that there are a lot of not disassembled instruction words with `.dw 0xnnnn` after the `ijmp` instruction in the output!
+Notice the raw instruction words in the form of `.dw 0xnnnn` after the `.org 0x0004` or after the `ijmp` instruction in the output!
 To get more insight, use the `-l` option.

 `$ avrdis -l foo.hex`